 When the tidal waters retreat, the exposed seabed comes to life and teems with creatures.
-The park’s sand dunes are popular resting places for breeding colonies of seals.
+The Wadden Sea’s sand dunes are popular resting places for breeding colonies of seals.
 During spring and autumn, you’ll witness the arrival of enormous flocks of migratory birds.
-Here, you can see the unbelievable natural phenomenon known as the Black Sun, when thousands of starlings gather at dusk, drawing amazing dark patterns on the sky.
+Around 12 million migratory birds pass through the Wadden Sea National Park en route to breeding and wintering grounds around the world.

 Holiday islands in the Wadden Sea National Park

 The islands in the Wadden Sea National Park are popular holiday destinations in Denmark.
 Rømø Beach is one of the biggest beaches in Europe.
 For a unique thing to do, take the tractor bus to Mandø island or head to the incredible International Kite Fliers Festival on the island of Fanø.